genesiscommunitysuccess/docs/docs/02_database/06_helper-classes/04_modify-details.md

 ## Modify details

-Similarly to the `EntityModifyDetails`, `ModifyDetails` does the same job and takes similar arguments for use with RxDb.
+, `ModifyDetails` does the same job as `EntityModifyDetails` and takes similar arguments for use with RxDb.

 :::warning